xhzdeng/crpn/README.md

     make
     ```

 3. Prepare your own training data directory.
-It should have this basic structure.
+For convenience, it should have this basic structure.
 	```
-	$VOCdevkit/                           # development kit
+	$VOCdevkit/
   	$VOCdevkit/VOC2007                    # image sets, annotations, etc.
     ```
    And create symlinks for YOUR dataset
     ```